eliud-kagema/budget-tracker-react/README.md

 - **React**: For building the user interface and managing state.
 - **Tailwind CSS**: For responsive and modern styling.
 - **React Icons**: For visually appealing icons in the application.
+- **Redux**: For centralized state management, allowing efficient sharing of data across components, with actions and reducers handling financial data such as income and expenses.
+- **Firestore**:: For user login and registration

 ---